Date of Award:

 The techniques employed in the preparation and characterization of extremely thin film samples of a-C and single crystal graphite are described

 An analysis of the data taken for a-C samples is complementary experiments and theory for graphite, diamond, and a-C which are given in a review of the literature.
 The existence of a definite dispersion relation ε(q) in amorphous carbon is demonstrated.
 The a-C band structure appears to be more similar to that of graphite than to that of diamond, however it differs significantly from both in some respects.
 The measured spectral momentum density seems compatible with a model of a-C based on small, randomly-oriented islands of quasi-2D graphite-like continuous random network structures.
 However, no definitive interpretations can be made until higher resolution experiments are performed on both a-C and single crystal graphite.

-Dennison, JR, "(e,2e) Spectroscopic Investigations of the Spectral Momentum Densities of Thin Carbon Films" (1985).
+Dennison, John Robert, "(e,2e) Spectroscopic Investigations of the Spectral Momentum Densities of Thin Carbon Films" (1985).
 All Graduate Theses and Dissertations.
-Paper 2095.
+2095.